Innovation Fellows Program

 - The Fellow needs to be working on university research at CMU with a faculty PI or advisor and a $50k match must be provided (match can be fulfilled through grants or department budget, a detailed budget for how the matching funds will be spent must be submitted and eligibility for expenses incurred are specific to the funding source).

 - The Fellow must also submit a detailed budget for how the $50k of Fellowship funds will be spent.
-The intent of the Fellowship program funding is to support the Fellow’s tuition, stipend, salaries & benefits (if post doc) and other qualified expenses while they work on commercializing university research.
-For questions about other costs please contact Melanie Simko, Program Manager, firstname.lastname@example.org.
+The intent of the Fellowship program funding is to support the Fellow’s tuition, stipend, salaries & benefits (if post doc) and other qualified expenses for their course of study while they work on commercializing university research.
+For questions please contact Melanie Simko, Program Manager, email@example.com.

 Components of the Innovation Fellows Program include: